 Georgia Limited Power of Attorney Form

+A limited power of attorney is temporary as it has a shorter duration than other types.
+It expires as soon as the agent finishes the requested duties, or it reaches its end date.
 It is not durable because it ends if the principal becomes mentally impaired.
 This means that they have experienced a medical event that impairs their ability to make decisions.
 Examples include severe brain injuries, dementia, or death.
-On the other hand, durable and medical POAs, do not expire if the principal becomes incapacitated.
+Durable and medical forms differ as they last if the principal is incapacitated.

-Similarly, the form ends once it expires or after the agent performs the duties requested of them.
+This form ends once it expires or after the agent performs the duties requested of them.
 If the agent exercises powers they were not granted, or the principal wishes to revoke the contract, it can be terminated using a Georgia revocation form.

 Signing requirements (§ 10-6B-5): The form must be signed in the presence of a notary public and one (1) witness.